Safeguarding Children as Victims and Witnesses

 The police and CPS often receive requests from parties in family proceedings (particularly care cases) for disclosure of material generated during the police investigation.
 Neither blanket approval nor blanket denial would be appropriate responses.
 The merits and risks of disclosure should be considered in respect of each item.
 Where criminal proceedings have already started, the decision should be made by prosecutors, in consultation with the police.
 Where criminal proceedings have not yet started, police will often consult the CPS in any event.

-An ACPO Police/Family Disclosure Protocol sets out mechanisms for the appropriate disclosure of police information in family proceedings courts to assist the courts in the determination of any factual or welfare issue within the family proceedings.
+The 2013 multi-agency protocol for Good Practice for Disclosure of Information in Cases of Alleged Child Abuse and Linked Criminal Cases sets out mechanisms for the appropriate disclosure of police information in family proceedings courts to assist the courts in the determination of any factual or welfare issue within the family proceedings.

 Prosecutors have a duty to protect the integrity of the prosecution process and to ensure, as far as they are able, that a fair trial takes place.
 Disclosure to parties in family court proceedings of material such as statements, exhibits, police records, generated during the police investigation in relation to cases where criminal proceedings have not yet concluded, or the decision to start them has not yet been made, run the risk of prejudicing a fair trial.

 Prosecutors should first identify the nature and degree of risk of prejudice to a fair trial in disclosing particular items of material.
 Having identified the risk, what material can be disclosed without compromising a fair trial?
 If material cannot be disclosed safely forthwith, can it be disclosed at a later date?
-What is the issue at stake in the family court?
+What is the issue to be decided in the family court?

-Allegations arising from incidents (from several to many) years earlier are a common feature of prosecutions involving child victims, particularly allegations of sexual offences.
+Allegations arising from incidents years earlier are a common feature of prosecutions involving child victims, particularly allegations of sexual offences.
 In some cases, the child victims will now be adults.

-There is nothing that intrinsically prevents a prosecution merely because the incident dates from a much earlier time.
+There is nothing that intrinsically prevents a prosecution, merely because the incident dates from a much earlier time.
 Abuse of process arguments can often be successfully defended.
-Nevertheless, prosecutors must take additional care with such cases, if for no other reason than that the evidence is inevitably more fragile and susceptible to attack.
+Nevertheless, prosecutors must take additional care with such cases, if for no other reason than that the evidence is inevitably more fragile.
 Consideration must also be given to what evidence may no longer be available and how this might impact on the fairness of the trial.

-If prosecutors are involved in a case involving a number of victims, particularly of allegations of institutional abuse, they need to make enquiries about what led to the witnesses coming forward.
+If prosecutors are involved in a case involving a number of victims, particularly of allegations of institutional abuse, they should make enquiries to the police about what led to the witnesses coming forward.

-'Trawling' is not prohibited.
+'Trawling' for new potential witnesses is not prohibited.
 The police have a statutory duty to investigate allegations of child abuse, regardless of whether they relate to contemporary or past events.
 Prosecutors should certainly enquire as to whether and how it has been done and consider the implications for any evidence that arises.
 Any initial approach by the police to former residents should, so far as possible, go no further than a general invitation to provide information to the investigation team.
-(See ACPO Guidance on Investigating Child Abuse and Safeguarding Children 2009. http://www.npia.police.uk/en/14532.htm)

 As a basic principle, in cases involving children either as victims or as witnesses, delay should be kept to a minimum, in order to reduce, so far as is possible, the levels of stress and worry about the process that the child may feel.
 From an evidential point of view, the less delay there is the more likely it is that the events will be fresher in the child's memory.